viatra/EMF-IncQuery-Addons/cep/README.md

 Roadmap/TODO
 ------------

-Latest enhancement:
+Latest enhancements:
+* duplicate handling fixed on state machine level
 * handling both ordered and unordered cases with time windows

 In progress:
-* revisit duplicate handling
 * complete the examples and unit tests
 * elaborate the JNect demo